-which can be formulated as a conservation law.
+which can be formulated as conservation laws.
 In this paper we use our construction above for the Burgers example.
 We should highlight once more that our ultimate goal is not to construct particle solvers of given equations but rather to deduce features of the unavailable coarse equations for given microscopic schemes.